-No judgement of taste is innocent.
+No judgment of taste is innocent.
 In a word, we are all snobs.
 Pierre Bourdieu brilliantly illuminates this situation of the middle class in the modern world.
-France’s leading sociologist focusses here on the French bourgeoisie, its tastes and preferences.
+France’s leading sociologist focuses here on the French bourgeoisie, its tastes and preferences.
 Distinction is at once a vast ethnography of contemporary France and a dissection of the bourgeois mind.

 The topic of Bourdieu’s book is a fascinating one: the strategies of social pretension are always curiously engaging.
 But the book is more than fascinating.
 It is a major contribution to current debates on the theory of culture and a challenge to the major theoretical schools in contemporary sociology.